Jsans/AzureFunctions/README.md

 # AzureFunctions

-## this is a script to setup an Azure function for presenting analytics results
+## this is a script to setup an Azure function with python 3.6 and do pip installs

 ### install
 open KUDU